The UCAP School: UNITY, COMMUNITY, ACHIEVEMENT, POSSIBILITY.

 The UCAP School opened its doors in 1989, as “The Urban Collaborative Accelerated Program,” to balance the scale for students at risk of dropping out.
 We are the only middle school in Rhode Island to partner with other school districts to identify and help at-risk students to catch up with their grade and return to high school prepared and ready for success.

 Our supportive learning community has helped over 1,600 middle school students from Providence, Cranston and Central Falls through personalized, enriched journeys.

-UCAP’s faculty is highly trained in and keenly focused on helping students learn at an accelerated pace while building self-esteem and character.
+UCAP’s faculty lead by our Executive Director Dr. Michael Finley, are highly trained in and keenly focused on helping students learn at an accelerated pace while building self-esteem and character.
 We inspire their learning, tap into their creativity, and help them realize their potential.

 Our students are supported by the whole community, including area businesses, parents, and other community members.
 Our generous donors make it possible for UCAP to offer them unique opportunities outside of school.
 This support system shows students that we believe in them and value their individual successes.